charishma0623/Selenium/README.md

 # Selenium
 It is just the basics of selenium.
-It is for beginners
+It is for beginners who wants to learn selenium.
-It is selenium